Meet our Habitat GO Ambassadors

 “I really believe in the work Habitat is doing,” she says.
 “They are transparent, accountable and sustainable.
 Habitat is not providing a hand out, they are providing a hand up.”

-As the founding member of Habitat GO’s new Ambassador Program, Lindsay first began volunteering with the not-for-profit in 2015 as a member of its Women Build Committee.
+As the founding member of Habitat GO’s new Ambassador Program, Lindsay first began volunteering with the non-profit in 2015 as a member of its Women Build Committee.
 “I met some fantastic women and had a blast!” she says.
 “It was really fun to see women get involved in every aspect of the build, from securing sponsorships and volunteers to construction.”

 As the Director of Program Development and Operations with Canada’s Building Trades Unions, Lindsay provides support and awareness to women, Indigenous people, new Canadians and youth about career opportunities in the skilled trades every day.
 She believes strongly that you never know what you are capable of or interested in until you give it a try.